james-simone/tutorial-Wilson-AI/docs/index.md

 ### Running pyTorch on a GPU worker interactively

+Interactive batch jobs are best suited for quick tests or debugging code issues.
+This section demonstates running a Torch container on a Wilson GPU worker.

 We start an interactive slurm job.
 ```
 srun --unbuffered --pty -A wc_test --partition=gpu_gce --gres=gpu:v100:1 --qos=regular --nodes=1 --time=01:00:00 --ntasks-per-node=4 /bin/bash